AdamDevelopment/Thingsboard-and-Hass-Integration/progress.md

 - Created WifiManagerSetup() for WifiManager AP and to allow ESP32 to connect to Wifi of user's choice.
 Also to create a possibility to use ESP32 with diffrent Wifi network, but still be able to send telemetry via MQTT</br>

+# 06.03 2024

+- Finally an and to this project.
+It was fun.

 # To-Do

 - SSL server's encryption **not needed**</br>